cbonnin88/Starfield-Industries/README.md

 # Tools:
  - Looker Studio: A free, web-based data visualization and BI tool

+# Based on the HR data analysis for Starfield, here are several areas where the company could potentially improve:
+1. Compensation Equity and Performance Alignment:
+ - Actionable Insight: The analysis of "Employees with High Salary and 'Bottom' Performance Rating" is a critical area.
+Starfield should investigate these specific cases to understand why high compensation isn't aligning with performance.
+This might involve re-evaluating performance management processes, providing targeted development plans, or reviewing compensation structures for these roles.

+ - Further Analysis: Dive deeper into "Average Salary by Department" and "Salary Range and Average Salary by Position."
+Are there significant disparities that aren't justified by market rates or role complexity?
+This could indicate a need for a compensation review to ensure fairness and competitiveness.

+2. Talent Retention and Tenure:
+ - Actionable Insight: The "Average Tenure by Department and Position" analysis can reveal departments or roles with unusually low average tenure.
+If certain areas show a high turnover rate (low tenure), Starfield should investigate the underlying causes, such as workload, management style, career development opportunities, or compensation in those specific areas.

+ - Further Analysis: Correlate tenure with performance ratings.
+Are long-tenured employees consistently high performers, or is there a drop-off?
+This could inform retention strategies and development programs for different career stages.

+3. Workforce Planning and Hiring Trends:
+ - Actionable Insight: The "Employees Hired Per Year" analysis provides a historical view of growth.
+If recent hiring numbers are significantly lower than previous years, and the company is expanding, Starfield might need to ramp up recruitment efforts to meet future interstellar demands.
+Conversely, a sudden spike might require additional resources for onboarding and integration.

+4. Performance Management Consistency:
+ - Actionable Insight: While the "Performance Rating Distribution" shows the overall breakdown, if the distribution seems unusually skewed (e.g., almost everyone is "Average" or "Top" with very few "Bottom"), it might indicate a lack of rigor or consistency in the performance review process.
+Starfield could benefit from training for managers on objective performance evaluations and clear rating criteria.

+5.Diversity and Inclusion (Gender):
+ - Actionable Insight: The "Gender Distribution within Departments" and "Average Age by Gender" analyses can highlight areas where certain departments lack gender diversity or where there are significant age differences between genders.
+Starfield could then set targets for improving representation in underrepresented departments or roles and promote inclusive hiring practices.

+By focusing on these areas, Starfield can leverage its HR data to make more informed decisions, optimize its workforce, and ensure it has the right talent to achieve its interstellar renewable energy goals.

 # Conclusion:
 This project provides me with  a practical foundation for breaking into HR Data Analysts, covering essential skills in data handling, database management, and data visualization.
 The resulting Looker Studio dashboard serves as a powerful tool for HR departments to monitor key metrics, identify trends, and make data-driven decisions regarding workforce management, compensation, and employee development.